-Jessica Molitor is the Vice President of the Maternal Alloimmunization Foundation.
+Jessica Molitor is the President of the Maternal Alloimmunization Foundation.
 Jessica is the chair of the foundation.
-She has been married to her husband, Jon, for the last 26 years and is a mother to ten.
+She has been married to her husband, Jon, for the last 27 years and is a mother to ten.
 She also has one grandchild.
 Jessica has been in the alloimmunized world for the last twenty years, ever since antibodies were discovered in her fourth pregnancy.
-After having several alloimmunized pregnancies and walking through four of those without the support of other families she was blessed fourteen years ago to find and then be involved in a world wide support group.
+After having several alloimmunized pregnancies and walking through four of those without the support of other families she was blessed twelve years ago to find and then be involved in a world wide support group.
 Jessica has a desire to support families as they walk through the difficulties of maternal alloimmunization and hemolytic disease of the newborn.

 Mandy Laterveer is the acting Treasurer of the Maternal Alloimmunization Foundation.
 She has a bachelor’s degree in Business Administration/Hospitality from Florida State University and spent years in guest relations for one of the best restaurants in the world.
 Having lived all over the country from Atlanta, to NYC, to Los Angeles, to Las Vegas- she now lives in South Florida with her husband and 3 living children.
 Mandy found ISOMoms on Facebook after the devastating loss of their second child, Louise.
 This condition has deeply affected her family (to say the least) and Mandy feels passionate about educating other families and care-providers on HDFN.